UAZ will start assembling Indian jeeps

 The leadership of the Ulyanovsk Automobile Plant is considering various options for rescue.
-Finding itself on the verge of closure due to an outdated model range and a decrease in demand, UAZ is looking for a global partner.
+Having found itself on the verge of closure due to an outdated model range and a decrease in demand, UAZ is looking for a global partner.
 The Indian company Mahindra & Mahindra can become such a partner.

 This version of the development of the situation is suggested by the auto reviewer Sergei Aslanyan.
 The Indian company under license produces the most famous off-road vehicle in the world, the Jeep CJ-5.
 In India it is known as Mahindra Thar.
 Mahindra & Mahindra even have their own factory in the USA, where they would like to return with the legendary American model.
 True, the triumphant return of the jeep to its historical homeland is hampered by the claims from the FCA, which constantly requires the Indians to change the appearance of the SUV before losing any resemblance to the original.